 Write the File to a Micro SD Card:

 Once downloaded, you'll need to write the image to a Micro SD card.

 Etcher is a graphical SD card writing tool that works on Mac OS, Linux, and Windows and is the easiest option for most users.
 Etcher also supports writing images directly from the zip file, without any unzipping required.
 To write your image with Etcher:

 - Connect an SD card reader with the SD card inside.

 - Open Etcher and select from your hard drive the Raspberry Pi

-- Select the SD card you wish to write your image to.
+- Select the SD card that you wish to write your image.

 - Review your selections and click 'Flash!' to begin writing data to the SD card.

-- Coming soon, we will also sell Orange Pi versions of our Pre-loaded Micro SD cards.
+- We also sell Orange Pi versions of our Pre-loaded Micro SD cards.

 - Are you looking for Raspberry Pi instructions?
 Please visit here.

 - Create a Support Ticket to reach us.